 In her care of patients Dr. Ramchandran values a deep relationship with the families she cares for.
-She provides care that is aligned with the patient and family's personal values with the goal of the best quality of life possible.
+She provides care that is aligned with the patient and family's personal values with the goal of the best quality of life and longevity possible.

 Dr. Ramchandran’s research focuses on developing care delivery models that incorporate values (patients, family members, and clinicians), as well as novel means of palliative care education.
 She also is part of an active thoracic oncology trials group recruiting patients for clinical trials using novel therapeutics.